avrilcoghlan/LittleBookofRBioinformatics/src/chapter2.rst

 Answer the following questions, using the R package.
 For each question, please record your answer, and what you typed into R to get this answer.

+Model answers to the exercises are given in the chapter entitled `Answers to the exercises on DNA Sequence Statistics (2) <./chapter2_answers.html>`_.

 Q1.
 Draw a sliding window plot of GC content in the DEN-1 Dengue virus genome, using a window size of 200 nucleotides.
 Do you see any regions of unusual DNA content in the genome (eg. a high peak or low trough)?
     Make a sketch of each plot that you draw.